skillrepos/k8s-dev-v2/codespace-labs.md

 kubectl get pods -n roar-helm --watch
 ```

-8. Finally, let's do an upgrade using the new values file.
+8. Finally, let's do an upgrade overriding values on the command line to use the test image.
 In a separate terminal window from the one where you did step 7, execute the following commands:

 ```
 cd /workspaces/k8s-dev-v2/helm/roar-web (if not already there)